m4salah/dlog/docs/extensions.md

-Xlog is built to be small core that offers small set of features.
+dlog is built to be small core that offers small set of features.
 And focus on offering a developer friendly public API to allow extending it with more features.

 # Extension points